crrood/webapp-base/readme.md

 - `PUT /entity` -> Creates a new entity, or updates an existing one if the body data contains `entity._id.$oid`
 - `DELETE /entity/$id` -> deletes the specified entity

+There is also a utility method `/resetDB` which will reset the DB state to match `resources.json`